 Our business model describes how we will implement our strategy.
-Our view is that our best chance of success is to develop new plans and plan features that Members and Advisers see as attractive and which are competitively priced.
+Our view is that our best chance of success is to develop new products and features that Members and Advisers see as attractive and which are competitively priced.
 We manage our underwriting and claims handling ourselves, because we have expertise in this work.

-PRISM has, at the time of writing in 2021, been launched alongside the first modernisation of our plan range.
-We will use the foundation that PRISM provides to support strategic growth.
+Given that we are a relatively small insurer, our business model includes buying in specialist services which we cannot carry out ourselves.

-Given that we are relatively small, our business model includes buying in specialist services which we cannot carry out ourselves.
-We decided in 2019 to establish our own actuarial function, rather than outsource it.
-I am pleased to report that this function is now established in house.
 As a result of our strategy, business model and plans, we expect to grow the value of the Society for our Members.